openhwgroup/cva6/verif/README.md

 These tests are using [riscv-dv](https://github.com/google/riscv-dv) as environment.

+## Verification plan
+Verification plan is available only for vcs tool and located in sim/cva6.hvp, it's used within a modifier to filter out only needed features.
+Example sim/modifier_embedded.hvp for embedded config.

+To generate the coverage database user should run at least a test or regression with coverage enabled by setting:
+- `export cov=1`

+To view or edit verification plan use command:
+- `cd sim`
+- `verdi -cov -covdir vcs_results/default/vcs.d/simv.vdb -plan cva6.hvp -mod modifier_embedded.hvp`

+To generate verification plan report in html format use command:
+- `cd sim`
+- `urg -hvp_proj cva6_embedded -group instcov_for_score -hvp_attributes description -dir vcs_results/default/vcs.d/simv.vdb -plan cva6.hvp -mod modifier_embedded.hvp`

 ## Environment variables
 Other environment variables can be set to overload default values